 Before I answer this question, I want to clarify the difference between acne scars and hyperpigmentation.

 True acne scars leave indents in the skin and are typically caused by severe acne, such as cystic or nodular.
-These are the kinds of blemishes that don’t come to a head, no matter how much you pick and squeeze (which you really shouldn’t do, btw.
-Instead, consider using a product like Anti Bump Solution to help manage them).
+These are the kinds of blemishes that don’t come to a head, no matter how much you pick and squeeze (which you really shouldn’t do, btw).
 Picking and squeezing increases the likelihood that a blemish will leave an atrophic (indented) scar in its wake.
 These indents are true acne scars and can linger for years, or if they’re deep enough, never resolve.

 Post-inflammatory hyperpigmentation (PIH) is the technical term for those dark marks that hang around after a blemish heals.
 People often talk about PIH and acne scars interchangeably, but for the sake of this post, it’s important to distinguish between the two.